roberthobblebottom/aiap19-Ng-Guangren-Ryan-680H/README.md

 - h) Rational for metrics used:
   - `temperature_celsius` Regression Task:
     - Mean Absolute Error: Rombust to outliers,Interpretability
-    -Root Mean Squared Error: More interpretable than mean squared error, Less sensitive to large errors
+    -Root Mean Squared Error: More interpretable than mean squared error, Less sensitive to large errors.
+The RMSE tells us how well a regression model can predict the value of the response variable in absolute terms while R2 tells us how well a model can predict the value of the response variable in percentage terms.
+    - R2 score: scale indepedent
+    ease of interpretability

   - `plant_type_stage` Classification Task:
     - Accuracy: Useful for looking at all classes.
     - F1: Balances between precision and recall; the harmonic mean between the two.
             Useful if the aim is to look at the positives classes only
     - AUC-ROC: provides insights into the performance of the model
+    - a balance look between type 1 and type 2 errors would be a good idea for plant_type_stage so accuracy will be the priority metrics to look at.

 - i) EDA is initially done on marimo notebook and exported to ipynb format.
 You may also look at the marimo notebook output via opening marimo_notebooks/eda.html